unibo-spe/spe-slides/content/09-containerization/_index.md

 {{% /col %}}
 {{% col %}}
-- Unit thest for the `SqlCustomerRepository` class
+- Unit test for the `SqlCustomerRepository` class

 - Requires an instance of MariaDB to be tested